shohiebsense/MaterialInitProject/README.md

 ```

 2. Use recyclerview and apply FlexBoxLayoutManager, like when you created items horizontally and wrapped to the width of device.

+3. You have to set typeface programmatically to change Input Layout text/hint